leandrorodrigues00/frontend-mentor-challenges/react-next-challenges/article-preview-component-master/README.md

 [click here, see closer](https://article-preview-component-cs.netlify.app/) 😉

-## 👩‍💻 About the project

-This is a challenge from [Frontend Mentor](https://www.frontendmentor.io);

-That help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a good understanding of HTML, CSS and JavaScript.**

-## The challenge
+## 👩‍💻 The challenge

 Your challenge is to build out this article preview component and get it looking as close to the design as possible.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

-The only JavaScript you'll need for this challenge is to initiate the share options when someone clicks the share icon.

 Your users should be able to:

 - View the optimal layout for the component depending on their device's screen size
 - See the social media share links when they click the share icon

 ## 🚀 Technologies